onemonth/onemonthsimple/README.md

 rvm install ruby-2.1.2
 ```

-Clone the code:
+3. Now, clone the code to a local directory:

 ```
 $ git clone https://github.com/onemonth/onemonthsimple
 ```

-Install `bundler`:
+4. Install bundler which will be used to install the required project Gems:

 ```
 $ gem install bundler
 ```

-Navigate into the directory and install the dependencies:
+5. Navigate into the directory and install the project gems using bundler:

 ```
 $ cd onemonthsimple
 $ bundle install
 ```

-Initialize the database:
+6. Initialize the database using the rake command:

 ```
 $ rake db:setup
 ```

-Start the Thin web server:
+7. Start the webserver and access the site:

 ```
 $ rails server